Having a documented content marketing strategy impacts your content performance and ROI:

 Are your SERP competitors publishing content that you aren’t?
 What type of content does Google seem to favor?
 What content is driving the most social shares and engagement?

-Now scrutinize your own library of content.
-Are your blog posts performing better than your competitors?
+Now scrutinize your own blog content strategy.
+Do your blog posts perform better than your competitors?
 Make sure your content fulfills a role at each step of the buyer funnel.
 Note your strengths as well as any gaps.

 Perhaps your current stockpile of content is too product-focused.
 As a result, you may be missing out on massive opportunities to drive brand awareness through top-of-the-funnel topics.